1995 February. Holiday Property Bond at Buckland Court in Cotswolds with Katie and Jim

 The course is now called “Trump Turnberry” – what a dreadful name for a beautiful course .
 I refuse to use the name!

 April 13th.
-Cystic Fibrosis Trust lecture at Post House Hotel, Preston
+Cystic Fibrosis Trust lecture at the Post House Hotel, Preston

-I must have given a lecture to CF parents at most of the CF Trust branch meetings in most cities and towns in the UK over the years.
+I must have given a lecture to CF parents at most of the CF Trust branch meetings in most cities and towns in the UK over the last 40 years.
 This usually took the usual form of brief business meeting for the local branch members, followed by my talk with plenty of slides, which usually lasted an hour, then questions which usually went on for a considerable time.
 I enjoyed these meetings and, as Chair of the Research and Medcial Advisory Committee, it was good to get out and talk with the parents.
 Usually the local paediatric consultant attended; very occasionally they were a bit stroppy and resented my coming to tell them how it’s done!!
-I remember on one occasion in Edinburgh giving a fiery talk on the importance of early aggressive treatment, the distinguished and locally feared senior paediatric consultant proved quite a problem.
+I remember on one occasion in Edinburgh giving a fiery talk on the importance of early aggressive anti-staphylococcal, the distinguished and locally-feared old school paediatric consultant proved quite a problem!

 April 18th.
 To Oxford for a Gene Therapy clinical trial meeting.